niyathikukkapalli/niyathikukkapalli.github.io/math/index.markdown

 ---

 <h3 class="math-intro">
-    Most of the links on this page lead to math problems with some solutions that I've &#129514; concocted &#129514;
+    These are just math related things that I've done: including solutions to problems and various handouts.
 </h3>
 <!--
 <table class="math-problems">